w3f/General-Grants-Program/README.md

 * software development
 * research

 For more specific information on our funding priorities, please view the [Polkadot Stack](./grants/polkadot_stack.md) and take a look at the [accepted grant applications](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).
+Additionally the builders program [feedback board](https://feedback.parity.io/) may contain some useful ideas for grant projects.

 The funding maximum for technical grants is $100,000 per project.
 Teams shouldn’t seek to cover 100% of their early-stage funding via W3F Grants alone.